 JUSTIN: As a young boy playing piano and starting out on drums, I always knew that music was something that would stick with me forever.
-However, at the time, I had no idea how important it would come to be in my daily life.
+However, at the time, I had no idea how important it would become in my daily life.
 Music is such a beautiful thing that can inspire, reassure, comfort and encourage you in a way that’s unlike anything else.
 For these reasons alone, I will continue to be involved with music until the day I die.

 JOEY: My brother funded a demo recording of three songs at a high-end studio in Ottawa for me when I was 14.
 I submitted them to a local radio station, and the music director very kindly informed me that they simply weren’t well-produced enough to make it into rotation.
 They kept the songs on hand for requests from my mom, though.
 The question “what does ‘produced’ mean?” plagued me from that point on.
 I began recording with a Radio Shack mic in Audacity and worked my way up from there.